Chart Color Schemes

 Health performance in Beaudesert is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Beaudesert faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
 A variety of health conditions affect both younger and older age groups.
-Private health cover is relatively low at approximately 49% of the total population (~3,840 people), compared to 55.8% in Greater Brisbane and the national average of 55.7%.
+The rate of private health cover is relatively low, at approximately 49% of the total population (around 3,840 people), compared to 55.8% in Greater Brisbane and the national average of 55.7%.

-The most prevalent medical conditions are arthritis (11.5%) and mental health issues (11.1%).
-Conversely, 57.0% of residents report being free from medical ailments, lower than the 69.2% reported in Greater Brisbane.
-Working-age individuals face notable health challenges due to elevated chronic condition rates.
-Beaudesert has a higher proportion of seniors at 27.9%, with 2,173 people aged 65 and over compared to 15.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges but generally align with national rankings.
+Arthritis and mental health issues are the most common medical conditions, affecting 11.5% and 11.1% of residents respectively.
+However, 57.0% of residents report having no medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age residents face notable health challenges due to elevated chronic condition rates.
+Beaudesert has a higher proportion of seniors, with 27.9% of residents aged 65 and over (around 2,173 people), compared to 15.2% in Greater Brisbane.
+While national rankings for senior health outcomes are broadly in line with the general population, some challenges exist among this age group.

 Frequently Asked Questions - Health